November marks Family Violence Prevention Month, and local advocates continue to work hard to bolster awareness about the issue.

 “There are many terms or names for family violence with similar meanings.
 Family violence is a broad term that includes: domestic violence, intimate partner violence, sexual violence, child abuse, neglect and sexual exploitation, child sexual abuse, elder abuse and neglect, and witnessing the abuse of others in the family.”

-The provincial web site also points out that Alberta has the third highest rate of self-reported spousal violence among Canadian provinces, yet family violence is preventable.
+Alberta also has the third highest rate of self-reported spousal violence among Canadian provinces.

 Ultimately, what helps keep Beebe passionate about what she does is the constant opportunity to truly make a difference in so many lives.